 The Easy Guide On Veneers Side Effects: Pain, Sensitivity, Risks and More

 Welcome to the fourth part of our learning guide on veneers.
-We have learned about veneers, the veneers procedure, and the types of veneers.
-Now you may be curious about the possible veneers side effects, right?
-Well, you’re in the right place.
+This is the chapter where we discuss the side effects veneers may have.
+So, if you’re curious about them, well, you’re in the right place.

-When discussing veneers side effects it’s important to understand every procedure has some side effects and veneers are not the exception.
-Yes, they give you bright, healthy-looking teeth.
-They’re just a few and are easily avoided and cured.
+When discussing veneers side effects it’s important to understand every procedure has some side effects and veneers are not an exception.
+However, they’re just a few and are easily avoided and cured.
 But it’s important for the patient interested in veneers to know them before getting the procedure.

 What are the most common veneers side effects?